MPRANU/Recipe-Finder/README.md

 Ingredient Search:
 - User inputs a list of ingredients.
-- The app sends a request to the external recipe API, retrieving recipes that match the ingredients.
+- The application sends a request to the external recipe API, retrieving recipes that match the ingredients.
 - Display the search results as a list of recipe cards.

 View Recipe Details:
 - User clicks on a recipe card.
-- The app navigates to a detailed view of the selected recipe, displaying all relevant information.
+- The application navigates to a detailed view of the selected recipe, displaying all relevant information.

 Save Favorite Recipes:
 - User clicks a "Save to Favorites" button on a recipe detail page.
-- The app saves the recipe to the user's profile.
+- The application saves the recipe to the user's profile.
 - Users can view all saved recipes on the Favorites page.

 User Ratings and Comments:
 - The user rates a recipe and leaves a comment.
-- The app updates the recipe's rating and displays the new comment.
+- The application updates the recipe's rating and displays the new comment.

 # Additional Features:
 1. Meal Planner: Allow users to plan their weekly meals by adding recipes to a meal planner.